multifreded/hv20/day16/README.md

 implementation time.

-The rest of the program is a loop that goes through every possible combination of 5 movements and checks for each variant whether the surrounding fields of a face all have the same orientation as the center field.
-If such a combination is found, it is printed to standart out.
+The rest of the program is a loop that goes through every possible combination of 5 movements and checks for each variant whether the surrounding fields all have the same orientation as the face's center field.
+If such a combination is found, it is printed to standard out.

 ### Solver source code